 - Baking powder: make sure it isn't expired.

 You need a bowl and whisk, no need for an electric mixer.
-The final batter is smooth and shiny.
+The final batter is thick and not very shiny.

-Mounds of each mixture are dropped, creating a checkered pattern that is then smoothed out with an offset spatula or spoon.
+Marbled or swirled batters: place mounds of each mixture side by side and optionally swirl them lightly, creating a checkered or swirled pattern that is then smoothed out with an offset spatula or spoon.

 The batters will be uneven, and that is fine.